Have you found June bugs swarming and crawling around your outdoor lights? If so, you know that these bugs can be annoying.

 Takeaway

 Whether you call them June bugs or May beetles, there are natural remedies for dealing with them.
-From natural sprays and traps to picking them off, there are several approaches that will not harm the environment.
+From natural sprays and traps to hand-picking, there are many natural approaches available to you.

-Try one of these remedies and come back and tell us which one worked best for you.
+Try one of these remedies and let us know which one worked best for you.

 Add comment